MicrosoftDocs/learn/learn-pr/azure/publish-express-node-app-service-vscode/includes/3-exercise-create-express-web-application-vs-code.md

 Suppose you've been asked to start building the website to promote the new video game launch.
 You've decided to use Node.js to run server-side code and, to make the development as quick as possible, you're going to use the Express.js framework for webapps.
 You want to create a quick, proof-of-concept webapp that displays a countdown to the launch date.

-Here, you'll install the necessary software and then use Visual Studio Code to create and test a website.
+Here, you'll install the necessary software and then use VS Code to create and test a website.

 > [!NOTE]
-> You must have Visual Studio Code installed on your Windows computer before you begin this exercise.
+> You must have VS Code and Node.js installed on your Windows computer before you begin this exercise.

-## Install Node.js

-Express.js is a webapp framework that extends the Node.js server-side JavaScript runtime.
-Let's start by installing Node.js:

-1. Open a browser and go to the [Node.js download page](https://nodejs.org/en/download/).
-Download the right .msi installer for your operating system.
-1. When the .msi file has downloaded, double-click on it to start the installation wizard, and then select **Next**.
-1. Accept the license agreement and then select **Next**.
-1. Accept the default installation location and then select **Next**.
-1. Accept the default installation options, select **Next**, and then select **Install**.
-1. If the **User Account Control** dialog appears, select **Yes**.
-1. When the installation is complete, select **Finish**.

 ## Create an app folder

-You can use Visual Studio Code to run all the commands and edit all the code for your webapp.
+You can use VS Code to run all the commands and edit all the code for your webapp.
 Here, you'll use its integrated terminal to set up a folder with Express.js installed:

-1. Start Visual Studio Code.
+1. Start VS Code.
 1. On the **View** menu, click **Terminal**.
 1. To create a new folder, type the following commands: